MirelaVoinea/Personal_Project/README.md

 There are no issues with bias or credibility in this data, because this is a public dataset especially created to be used in a case study.

-I imported the CSV files into Microsoft SQL Server.
+I imported the CSV files into Bigquery (Google Cloud).
-Using SQL function UNION I combined the 12 tables I've just imported into a new table, resulting in over 5 million rows (5719877 rows).
+Using SQL function UNION ALL I combined the 4 tables I've just imported into a new table, resulting in over 1 million rows (1.084.749 rows)

 ## 3. PROCESS

 At this phase of the analysis I will transform, clean the data and check for possible errors, inaccuracies, nulls, and duplicates.
-The tool I will be using for this step is SQL, through Microsoft SQL Server software.
+The tool I will be using for this step is SQL, through Bigquery.

-Firstly we create a staging table, so I don't modify the original raw table.
+Firstly we create a duplicate table, so I don't modify the original raw table.

 - Remove duplicates
 - Standardize the data